 -

-Camaro Dragon, a form of malware, provides a recent example of residential proxies being acquired through more malicious means.
+Camaro Dragon, a form of malware, provides a recent example of residential proxies being acquired through malicious means.
 This malware infects the devices of unsuspecting users, forming a botnet that can then be utilised as a residential proxy network.
 Infected devices can then be exploited for various cybercriminal activities without the knowledge or consent of the device owners.
 This example highlights the significant cybersecurity risks associated with residential proxies and emphasises the importance of robust protection measures.

 -

-Volt Typhoon, a state-sponsored actor based in China that typically focuses on espionage and information gathering.
+Volt Typhoon is a state-sponsored actor based in China that typically focuses on espionage and information gathering.
 Volt Typhoon proxies all its network traffic to its targets through compromised SOHO network edge devices (including routers).
 Microsoft has confirmed that many of the devices, which include those manufactured by ASUS, Cisco, D-Link, NETGEAR, and Zyxel, allow the owner to expose HTTP or SSH management interfaces to the internet.
-Volt Typhoon has been active since mid-2021 and has targeted critical infrastructure organizations in Guam and elsewhere in the United States.
+Volt Typhoon has been active since mid-2021 and has targeted critical infrastructure organisations in Guam and elsewhere in the United States.

-Unveiling the Legal Consequences of Residential Proxies in Data Scraping Operations
+Legal Consequences of Residential Proxies in Data Scraping Operations

 -

-The Ticketmaster Case: In 2018, a major international case came to light when Ticketmaster sued Prestige Entertainment for using residential proxies to circumvent ticket-purchasing limits and scoop up large amounts of tickets for resale.
+The Ticketmaster Case: In 2018, a major international case came to light when Ticketmaster sued Prestige Entertainment for using residential proxies to circumvent ticket-purchasing limits and scoop up large numbers of tickets for resale.
 This case underscores the potential misuse of residential proxies in commercial settings, and how they can be used to breach the terms of service of websites.

 -

-Pondering the Wider Implications for the Security Industry
+The Wider Implications for the Security Industry

 -